caltechlibrary/caltechdata/docs/invenio-explanations/flask-survival-guide.md

         template_folder="../templates",
     )
     ```
 * The part of the string after the `.` is the name of a function associated with a route defined for the blueprint.
 If the endpoint string is "A.B", then "B" is the name of a Python function attached to a route.
+(Important: it's the _function_, not the URL fragment defined as part of the route, even though the function is often given the same name.)
 For the example given at the beginning, this turns out to be the following code in the file where the blueprint "invenio_oauthclient" is defined:
     ```python
     @blueprint.route("/login/<remote_app>/")
     def login(remote_app):